harmora-project/harmora/README.md

 > **Harmora: Label-Free Selection of Representations in Language Embedding Models via Laplacian Harmonics**

-This repository contains the code, experiment configurations, analysis scripts, and reference results used in the paper.
+This repository contains the code, experiment configuration, analysis scripts, tests, and reference files used in the paper.

 ## Main features

 The repository includes:

 - a fixed **7-model × 11-task × 4-seed** experiment configuration;
-- the Harmora metric;
-- eight label-free baseline metrics;
+- the Harmora metric and eight label-free baseline metrics;
 - layer-wise downstream evaluation;
-- within-model representation selection;
-- cross-model representation selection;
+- within-model and cross-model representation selection;
 - bandwidth and spectral-depth analyses;
 - adaptive-precision experiments;
 - runtime and eigensolver analyses;